valheimPlus/ValheimPlus/README.md

 * Automatically sync V+ configuration of players joining a server to match the server's configuration.

-### Time and Day Manipulation
-*This feature is currently disabled*
-* Modify total time of day/night cycle.
-* Modify speed of time passing at night.

 ### Craft From Chests
 * Allow building using the content of nearby chests.